Research

 Student Research

-Every year our students garner an average of 10 fellowships and scholarships of national prestige.
-In addition, thanks to an endowment by alumna Florence Rosen ’59, 10 new fellowships of $5,000 each were established in 2011.
-These fellowships allow you to execute projects that intrigue you and are the first step in positioning you as a leading authority in your chosen field.
-Our students have also won fellowships from the Ford Foundation and the Woodrow Wilson National Fellowship Foundation, Fulbright grants and Beinecke scholarships, and three of our students have won perhaps the most prestigious honor of all to continue their research — the Rhodes Scholarship.
+Every year our students garner fellowships and scholarships of national prestige, such as fellowships from the Ford Foundation, the Beinecke Scholarship Program, the Salk Institute, the Woodrow Wilson National Fellowship Foundation, and many others.
+In addition, thanks to an endowment by alumna Florence Cohen Rosen ’59, up to eight new fellowships of $5,000 each were established in 2011 exclusively for Brooklyn College students.
+These fellowships allow you to execute projects that position you as a leading authority in your chosen field.
+In 2011, 2005, and 1992, our students won perhaps the most prestigious honor of all to continue their research—the Rhodes Scholarship.
+In 2013, we received national distinction for being a top Fulbright-producing school.